 If coursework is submitted that contains significant evidence of plagiarism (10%-80% of submitted assignment), the grade for the assignment will be 40% of the total point value for the first infraction.
 Between 80-100%, there will be zero points.
 The assignment cannot be re-done.
 If assignments continue to be submitted that contain evidence of plagiarism, the grade will be reduced severely using the following criteria.
 If there is minor evidence (0-9% of submitted assignment) of plagiarism, the grade/evaluation will be reduced to reflect low-satisfactory to poor achievement (73% or less).
-If there is evidence of 10-25% of plagiarism, the grade/evaluation will be "F" or 59% of the points.
-If there is more than 25% of plagiarism, there will be "0" points for the assignment.
+If there is evidence of 10-25% of plagiarism, the grade/evaluation will be "6" points for the assignment.
 Repeat violations will be referred to the provost office for misconduct.
 And, assignments cannot be re-done.

 - Syllabus Confirmation and Explaining: The syllabus can be downloaded from the LU website and Canvas.
 Your first assignment is to read the course syllabus, which is in addition to our class discussion of the syllabus in session one.
 If you have any questions or you need clarification, please contact me. - Assignments must have: The student's first and last name at the top of the page, and the student's identification number.
 The title of the assignment must also be in the heading.
 Simply putting the date of the assignment is not correct and it will be downgraded 1% for not following instructions.
 Electronic submissions without these items will not be counted, late deductions will apply, and you must use your lincolnucasf account for electronic submissions. - Format Requirements: Use 12-point font, normal margins, and single or double spacing for text.
-Tables can be 9-10 point font.
+Tables can be 9-10-point font.
 Use the APA/Chicago-Turabian/MLA guidelines (pick one and be consistent) for citing and documenting sources.
 If you need to refresh your knowledge of these guidelines, there are resources online and in the library.
 Lincoln's library staff is there to help you locate those resources.
 There are also free templates at the MS Office Word website that you can download.